geokousis/NaeNae/README.md

 - `--command` accepts a full shell-style command string
 - if the executable is already on `PATH`, use it directly
-- if not, use something like `python houdini.py design ...`
+- if not, use something like `python test.py test ...`
-- PTY mode is the default because many terminal tools behave differently without it
+- PTY mode is the default because many terminal test tools behave differently without it